IHE/ITI.DSUBm/input/pagecontent/volume-1.md

 Dr. Rooney is taking care of Ms. Williams, a chronic diabetic patient.
 In order to adjust the therapy the doctor and the patient will perform a visit every month for the next 2 years.
 During the first visit, Dr. Rooney uses the mobile DHR application to subscribe to the National Electronic Healthcare Record (EHR) in order to be notified of any updates regarding Ms. Williams's clinical data.
 After the visit, the patient is sent home with the standard therapy.
-Between the first and second visit, the patient is not feeling well and was admitted in the emergency departement where some blood tests are performed and the acute symptoms are taken care of.
+Between the first and second visit, the patient is not feeling well and was admitted in the emergency department where some blood tests are performed and the acute symptoms are taken care of.
 When the blood test are published on the EHR a notification is sent to the mobile DHR used by Dr. Rooney and the new update are retrieved.
 During the second visit, Dr. Rooney uses the latest clinical information and adjust the therapy.
 A few days after the second visit Ms. Williams is admitted again into the emergency room.
 Other tests are performed and the medical report is updated in the EHR.
 A new notification is sent to the mobile DHR used by Dr. Rooney and the new update is retrieved.